acplaza/acplaza/README.md

   - `?internal`: returns the internal layers (0, 1, 2, or 3) instead of the human-friendly ones
     (e.g. 'front', 'back', 'brim').
 - /design/:custom-design-code/:layer.png
   Returns a PNG render of the specified layer.
+This can be a human-friendly layer, an internal layer, or the special `thumbnail` layer which generates a preview of the design.
+Thumbnails cannot be scaled.
 - /designs/:creator-id Lists the designs posted by the given creator ID.
 Query parameters:
   - pro: true/false. whether to list the creator's Pro designs only.
 If false only normal designs will be listed.